Skip to content

 Temple Area, Ten Niches, and Sun Temple

-The upper zones house representative and ceremonial areas.
+In the upper zones are representative and ceremonial areas.
 Particularly notable are the area of the ten niches and the Sun Temple with six large monoliths of red porphyry.
 Many visitors notice an impression of incompleteness there.
-Reasons discussed include construction halts during times of crisis and destruction during the colonial period.
+Reasons discussed include construction abandonment during times of crisis and destruction during the colonial period.

 Stone Masonry without Mortar